laireyx/2021_ite2038_2018008340-wiki/Files/db/src/tree.cc.md

 )
 ```

-Find a leaf node which continas.
+Find a leaf node which contains given key.

 **Parameters**: